 Section D, part 9 asks whistleblowers to “[d]escribe all supporting materials in the [their] possession and the availability and location of any additional supporting materials not in [their] possession.”
 The SEC Whistleblower Office is more likely to act on a tip if it is supported by strong evidence.
 This is evidence that is specific, timely and credible.
 For example, a whistleblower may provide documentation that walks the SEC through an example of the fraud step-by-step and explains how the fraud has a material impact on the entity or its investors.

-Notably, recent decisions have clarified the scope of company documents that a whistleblower may take to disclosure fraud to the government.
+Notably, recent decisions have clarified the scope of company documents that a whistleblower may take to disclose fraud to the government.
 In Erhart v.
 Bofi Holdings, Judge Bashant held confidentiality agreements do not trump federal whistleblower rights and whistleblowers are permitted to take an “appropriate” amount of company documents to disclose fraud to the government.
-According the order, a whistleblower’s evidence may be considered “appropriate” when it is carefully selected, specifically related to the violation, and accessible in the ordinary course of the employee’s duties.
+According to the order, a whistleblower’s evidence may be considered “appropriate” when it is carefully selected, specifically related to the violation, and accessible in the ordinary course of the employee’s duties.
 The judge warned, however, that “vast and indiscriminate” collection of company documents may not immunize the whistleblower from potential liability.

 Finally, whistleblowers should not provide all types of evidence.
 For example, the SEC does not want information that may violate the company’s attorney-client privilege.
 If a whistleblower has questionable evidence, he or she should consult with an attorney and potentially notify the SEC to have its taint team handle the evidence.